jembi/openhim-core-js/config/config.md

     // The session secret key used for the hashing of signed cookie (used to detect if the client modified the cookie)
     // Signed cookie is another cookie of the same name with the .sig suffix appended "sessionKey": "r8q,+&1LM3)CD*zAGpx1xm{NeQhc;#",
-    // If OpenHIM is behind a proxy (should be `true` if the ssl is handled by the proxy) "trustProxy": false,
+    // If OpenHIM is behind a proxy (should be `true` if the proxy sends relevant Forwarded headers) "trustProxy": false,
     // Secure the cookie (either protocol is https or trusting a secured proxy)
     secureCookie: true,